renshs/renshs/README.md

 ---

 ### :man_technologist: About Me :
-My name is Garaev Kamil and I'm a second-year student of MIPT at the Department of Cyber Security.
+My name is Garaev Kamil and I'm a third-year student of MIPT at the Department of Cyber Security.

 At the moment, together with the team, we participated in the following hackathons: